-Transfer Student Services Center
+Transfer Student Services Center for Undergraduates

-The Transfer Student Services Center (TSSC) provides undergraduate transfer students with a seamless transition to Brooklyn College by collaborating with various departments on campus, including the Office of Undergraduate Admissions, the Center for Academic Advisement and Student Success (CAASS), Peer Mentoring (TransferNation), the Office of the Registrar and the Office of Financial Aid, and the Magner Career Center.
-The TSSC is responsible for processing all transfer credits for courses taken prior to attending Brooklyn College, including AP, IB, CLEP and college courses taken while still in high school.
-The Transfer Student Services Center also serves as a liaison to all academic departments to assist faculty with the process of evaluating transfer credits.
+The mission of the Transfer Student Services Center (TSSC) is to provide undergraduate transfer students with a seamless transition to Brooklyn College by collaborating with various departments on campus, including the Office of Undergraduate Admissions, the Center for Academic Advisement and Student Success (CAASS), Peer Mentoring (TransferNation), the Office of the Registrar, the Office of Financial Aid, and the Magner Career Center.
+The TSSC is responsible for processing all transfer credits for courses taken prior to attending Brooklyn College, including AP, IB, CLEP, and college courses taken while still in high school.
+The center also serves as a liaison to all academic departments to assist faculty with the process of evaluating transfer credits.

 Upon acceptance to Brooklyn College, transfer students will receive a Transfer Credit Report, which lists all courses from prior colleges and the Brooklyn College equivalents.
 New freshmen, however, will receive a Transfer Credit Report once enrolled.
 Be sure to have transcripts sent to the TSSC.
-In some cases, students may be required to submit course descriptions and/or syllabi to an academic department for review by the chairperson.
-See Important Forms below for step-by-step procedures explaining how to have these courses evaluated.
+In some cases, students may be required to submit course descriptions and/or syllabi to an academic department for review by the chair.
+See "Important Forms" below for step-by-step procedures explaining how to have these courses evaluated.

-For more information regarding Articulation Agreements between Brooklyn College and our partner institutions, please visit the Articulation Agreements Web page.
+For more information regarding Articulation Agreements between Brooklyn College and our partner institutions, visit the Articulation Agreements Web page.

-- Evaluating Your Transfer Courses: If you have courses listed as 9999 (e.g., ENGL 9999, BIOL 9999, DEPR 9999) on your Transfer Credit Report, this form explains the procedure for having them evaluated by the respective academic department(s).
+- Evaluating Your Transfer Courses (pdf): If you have courses listed as 9999 (e.g., ENGL 9999, BIOL 9999, DEPR 9999) on your Transfer Credit Report, this form lists step-by-step procedures explaining how to have them evaluated by the respective academic department(s).
 For a list of academic department transfer evaluators, see the next form.

 1600 James Hall